airbus/decomon/docs/source/getting_started.md

 # Getting started

-First define your Keras Neural Network and convert it into its `DecoMon` version using the `clone` method.
+First define your Keras Neural Network and convert it into its `decomon` version using the `clone` method.
 You can then call `get_upper_box` and `get_lower_box` to respectively obtain certified upper and lower bounds for the network's outputs within a box domain.